 As a boy, Merrill enjoyed a highly privileged upbringing in economic and educational terms.
 As a teenager, Merrill attended the Lawrenceville School.
-When Merrill was 16 years old, his father collected his short stories and poems and published them as a surprise under the name Jim’s Book.
+When Merrill was 16 years old, his father collected Merrill’s short stories and poems and published them as a surprise under the name Jim’s Book.

 Despite great personal wealth derived from unbreakable trusts made early in his childhood, Merrill lived modestly.
 In 1956, he used a portion of his inheritance to found the Ingram Merrill Foundation, which has since awarded grants to hundreds of artists and writers.